rodalbuyeh/gpim452-2025-fa/syllabus.md

 ### Class Project and Assignments
 The core group assignment uses data from the Labor Action Tracker (LAT) to build a predictive model for labor actions in the USA.
 You will either predict if an action is a "strike" or predict *where* an action will happen.
 We will randomly assign groups of 4-5 people.

-* **Assignment #1: Ideal data and team plan.** Due 11:59 PM on January 27.
+* **Assignment #1: Ideal data and team plan.** Due 11:59 PM on October 3.
     * Describe your ideal dataset, compare it to the LAT data, and provide an explicit team plan for the quarter.
-* **Assignment #2: Locating labor actions.** Due 11:59 PM on February 17.
+* **Assignment #2: Locating labor actions.** Due 11:59 PM on October 31.
     * Decide how to handle actions with multiple locations, use an LLM to help assign lat/long coordinates to counties, and create a new county variable in the LAT data.
-* **Assignment #3: A data analysis report.** Due 8:00 AM on March 17.
+* **Assignment #3: A data analysis report.** Due 8:00 AM on December 6.
     * A short report (max 4 pages/1500 words) summarizing your model, data adjustments, and conclusions.
 The report must be a cohesive `.pdf` produced with Quarto/RMarkdown, with all code embedded.
 An external party must be able to reproduce your report from your code.

 ### Final Exam
-The final exam will be in class on **March 13**.
+The final exam will be in class on **December 3**.
 It will cover conceptual, practical, and ethical issues from the course.
 The exam is closed-book, but you may use one 3”x5” card of hand-written notes.

 ---
 ## ⚖️ Course Rules